pedscoffee/PhysicianPromptEngineering/snippet-manager.md

 ---
 layout: page
 title: Personal Prompt Snippet Manager
 description: Save and manage your favorite AI prompts with our free, privacy-first snippet manager.
-Store prompts locally in your browser—no account needed, 100% HIPAA-compliant.
+Store prompts locally in your browser—no account needed.
 permalink: /prompt-manager/
 ---
 <style>